SherlockPsy/Life/04_CONTRACT_AGENT.md

 The system:
 - does not interpret ledger entries
-- does not reconcile them with public evidence
+- does not reconcile them with evidence
 - does not enforce correctness

 Agents are allowed to be wrong.